Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/03-front-end-development-libraries/react/bind-this-to-a-class-method.md

 # --description--

-นอกจากการตั้งค่าและอัปเดต `state` แล้ว คุณยังสามารถระบุ methods สำหรับ component class ของคุณได้ โดยทั่วไปแล้ว class method จำเป็นต้องใช้คีย์เวิร์ด `this`จึงจะสามารถเข้าถึง property ต่างๆ บน class ภายในขอบเขตของ method ได้ (อย่างเช่น `state` และ `props`) ซึ่งมีสองสามวิธีที่จะทำให้ class method ของคุณสามารถเข้าถึง `this`
+In addition to setting and updating `state`, you can also define methods for your component class.
+A class method typically needs to use the `this` keyword so it can access properties on the class (such as `state` and `props`) inside the scope of the method.
+There are a few ways to allow your class methods to access `this`.

-วิธีทั่วไปวิธีหนึ่งคือการผูก `this` ใน constructor จึงทำให้ `this` ถูกผูกไว้กับ class method เมื่อ component เริ่มทำงาน จากบททดสอบที่ผ่านมาคุณจะเห็นได้ว่ามีการใช้ `this.handleClick = this.handleClick.bind(this)` สำหรับ `handleClick` method ของมันภายใน constructor จากนั้นเมื่อคุณเรียกใช้ฟังก์ชันอย่าง `this.setState()` ภายใน class method `this` ในที่นี้จะหมายถึง class และจะไม่ได้เป็น `undefined`
+One common way is to explicitly bind `this` in the constructor so `this` becomes bound to the class methods when the component is initialized.
+You may have noticed the last challenge used `this.handleClick = this.handleClick.bind(this)` for its `handleClick` method in the constructor.
+Then, when you call a function like `this.setState()` within your class method, `this` refers to the class and will not be `undefined`.

-**Note:** คีย์เวิร์ด `this` เป็นสิ่งหนึ่งที่ชวนสับสนที่สุดของ JavaScript แต่มันมีบทบาทสำคัญใน React เนื่องจากบทเรียนนนี้ไม่ใช่บทเรียนที่เกี่ยวกับกับ `this` ในเชิงลึก เราค่อยไปเจาะรายละเอียดและทำความเข้าใจเกี่ยวกับ `this` ในบทเรียนอื่นๆ ต่อไป
+**Note:** The `this` keyword is one of the most confusing aspects of JavaScript but it plays an important role in React.
+Although its behavior here is totally normal, these lessons aren't the place for an in-depth review of `this` so please refer to other lessons if the above is confusing!

 # --instructions--

-ภายในส่วนของโค้ดมี component พร้อมกับ `state` ที่ติดตามการเปลี่ยนแปลงของข้อความ มันยังมี method ที่ให้คุณสามารถตั้งค่าข้อความไปเป็น `You clicked!` อีกด้วย แต่ method นี้ยังไม่สามารถทำงานได้ เนื่องจาก method นี้ใช้คีย์เวิร์ด `this` ที่เป็น undefined แก้ไขได้โดยการผูก `this` กับ `handleClick()` method ให้ชัดเจนใน constructor ของ component
+The code editor has a component with a `state` that keeps track of the text.
+It also has a method which allows you to set the text to `You clicked!`.
+However, the method doesn't work because it's using the `this` keyword that is undefined.
+Fix it by explicitly binding `this` to the `handleClick()` method in the component's constructor.

-ต่อไปให้เพิ่มตัวจัดการการคลิกไปที่ `button` element ใน render method มันควรจะทำให้ `handleClick()` method ทำงานเมื่อปุ่มนั้นได้รับ click event โปรดทราบว่า method ที่คุณได้ส่งต่อไปยัง ตัวจัดการ `onClick` ต้องมีวงเล็บปีกกาเพราะมันควรที่จะได้รับการแปลโดยตรงในฐานะ JavaScript
+Next, add a click handler to the `button` element in the render method.
+It should trigger the `handleClick()` method when the button receives a click event.
+Remember that the method you pass to the `onClick` handler needs curly braces because it should be interpreted directly as JavaScript.

-เมื่อคุณทำตามขั้นตอนข้างบนจนครบถ้วนแล้ว คุณควรจะสามารถที่จะคลิกที่ปุ่มและเห็นข้อความว่า `You clicked!`
+Once you complete the above steps you should be able to click the button and see `You clicked!`.

 # --hints--

-`MyComponent` จะต้อง return `div` element ที่ครอบ 2 element คือ button และ `h1` element ตามลำดับ
+`MyComponent` should return a `div` element which wraps two elements, a button and an `h1` element, in that order.

 ```js
 assert(